Value

 Meetings

+I expect you will drive the agenda of our one-on-one meetings, providing a list of things we need to discuss — this is part of your taking charge of your education and development.
 I will try my best to meet with everyone in the lab weekly if needed.
+These meetings are normally used to discuss research ideas, go through new results, overcome research obstacles, review writing for papers or applications, and develop strategies to attain career goals.
 You should come prepared to present and discuss your recent research and next steps.
 I expect everyone in the lab to create a weekly planning Google Doc and share it with me.
 Within this document, each of us should list what we have done this week and what we plan to do (dodable actions) next week.
 This file will also serve as an agenda for our one-to-one weekly meetings.
+So basically, come with an agenda of items to discuss and to leave with a list of “to-do” tasks to work on before our next meeting.

 Annual Evaluations